septentrio-gnss/septentrio_gnss_driver/README.md

     + `ins_use_poi`: Whether or not to use the POI defined in `ins_spatial_config.poi_lever_arm`
       + If true, the point at which the INS navigation solution (e.g. in `insnavgeod` ROS topic) is calculated will be the POI as defined above (`poi_frame_id`), otherwise it'll be the main GNSS antenna (`frame_id`).
 Has to be set to `true` if tf shall be published.
       + default: `true`
+    + `ins_vsm`: Configuration of the velocity sensor measurements.
+      + `source`: Options `odometry`or `twist`.
+Accordingly, a subscriber is established of the type [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) or [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros2.org/foxy/api/geometry_msgs/msg/TwistWithCovarianceStamped.html) listening on the topics `odometry_vsm` or `twist_vsm` respectively.
+Only linear velocities are evaluated.
+Measurements have to be with respect to the frame in the vehicle defined by `ins_spatial_config.vsm_lever_arm` or tf-frame `vsm_frame_id`, see also comment in [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) that twist is in `child_frame_id`.
+        + default: ""
+      + `config`: Defines which measurements belonging to the respective axes are forwarded to the INS.
+In addition, non-holonomic constraints may be introduced for directions known to be restricted in movement.
+For example, a vehicle with Ackermann steering is limited in its sidewards and upwards movement.
+So, even if only motion in x-direction may be measured, zero-velocities for y and z can be sent.
+        + default: [false, false, false]
+      + `variances_by_parameter`: Wether variances shall be entered by parameter or the values inside the messaged are used.
+        + default: false
+      + `variances`: Variances of the respective axes.
+Only have to be set if `ins_vsm.variances_by_parameter`is set to `true`.
+Values must be > 0.0, else measurements cannot not be used.
+        + default: [0.0, 0.0, 0.0]
   </details>

   <details>